-Complexity: CPA students preparing complex financial statements, including note disclosures, for an entity would generally be considered obtaining Level 2 proficiency.
-However, a CPA student would not reasonably be expected to prepare the entire set of financial statements for a complex entity - therefore, a Level 2 proficiency could also be developed by assuming ownership of sections of these financial statements that include complex areas.
+Complexity: Students preparing complex financial statements, including note disclosures, for an entity would generally be considered obtaining Level 2 proficiency.
+However, a Student would not reasonably be expected to prepare the entire set of financial statements for a complex entity - therefore, a Level 2 proficiency could also be developed by assuming ownership of sections of these financial statements that include complex areas.
 Preparing financial statements without notes could be low in complexity and therefore considered Level 1 proficiency.